 Dining with An International Accent

 As the home to US Marine Corps Base Camp Lejeune, Jacksonville has attracted visitors from around the world who served here or visited friends and family.
-That diversity cooked up a varied selection of family-owned international restaurants.
+That diversity and melting pot of cultures, traditions and delicious food inspired us to create Jacksonville's International Food Trail.
+You can sample foods from around the world with this selection of locally owned spots selected for service, taste and authenticity.
+The following offers a preview of some of the stops along the International Food Trail.
 Sample fresh authentic South American flavors at Lilianna’s Colombian Restaurant and Bakery.
 Order the fresh fruit drinks to start and consider nibbling on her Arepas or other homemade breads while you read the menu.
 Consider ordering the empanadas alongside the “Bandeia Paisa”, a heaping platter of grilled steak, red beans white rice, pork cracklings, Colombian sausage, fried sweet plantains, a fried egg and a white corn patty.
 Save room for dessert -- the bakery is known for its authentic Columbian favorites.
 They also do special occasion and wedding cakes to order.

 Continue your global tasting tour at Marrakesh Mediterranean Cuisine, where Middle Eastern tapestries, textiles, lanterns add ambience.
 Here, you’ll find homemade humus, stuffed grape leaves, perfect executed lamb chops, kababs and so much more.
 Insider tip: belly dancers swirl among the tables on select nights.
 Check their Facebook page for the schedule.